-The new law will become effective from January 1, 2019, with exception of the tax thresholds, which will already take effect from October 1st, 2018.The offical notice was released here.
-ECOVIS Beijing will continue to monitor and publish any new information about further regulation regarding the amended tax law as it becomes available.
+The new law will become effective from January 1, 2019, with some rules such as the tax brackets already taking effect on October 1st, 2018.The offical notice was released here.
+As many details have yet to be clarified by further regulation to be published by the State Council and Tax Authorities, ECOVIS Beijing will continue to monitor and publish any new information about further regulation regarding the amended tax law as it becomes available.

 Richard Hoffmann is a partner at ECOVIS Beijing China.
 Richard obtained an honors degree in law and worked in Germany, the United States, and China for various prestigious law firms prior to joining ECOVIS.
 In addition to being a member of the board of ECOVIS International, he is Supervisor for the China business of a respected German company and shares his extensive knowledge to students by teaching commercial law in China at SRH Hochschule Heidelberg.
 He has published more than fifty articles in international magazines, frequently speaks at high profile events in China and abroad and is often invited as a legal expert by international TV stations.
 Contact: firstname.lastname@example.org

 Ecovis Beijing is the trusted tax and legal advisor to several embassies and official institutions in China.
 It specializes in mid-sized international companies and is focused on tax & legal advisory, accounting and auditing.
 If you’re interested in finding out more about tax and legal, don’t hesitate to sign up for our Newsletter, give us a call +86 10-65616609 or contact us directly via email@example.com.